Turn on utilities.

 Premium Units | $2.00 - $2.25 | $2,000 | 1,000 |

-Factor in rising costs to ensure your rental remains profitable.
-These may include:
+Consider rising costs to ensure your rental remains profitable:

 "As a rental real estate investor, knowing how to evaluate the local rental market and set accurate rental rates is essential to long-term profitability." - Real Property Management

-For reference, monthly rent often falls between 1-2% of the property's current market value [7].
-Once you’ve analyzed market rates, adjust for your specific expenses and tenant history.
+Monthly rent often falls between 1-2% of the property's current market value.
+Once you've analyzed market rates, adjust for your specific expenses and tenant history.

-A tenant's history can also guide rent adjustments.
+A tenant's history should guide your rent adjustment approach.
 Consider:

-Once you've determined the new rent amount based on market research and property expenses, follow these steps to draft a clear and legally sound rent increase letter.
+Once you've determined the new rent amount based on market research and property expenses, follow these steps to draft a clear and professional rent increase letter.

 Element | Description | Example |